Delirium tremens: Literature

+Music

 Irish singer-songwriter Christy Moore has a song on his 1985 album, Ordinary Man, called "Delirium Tremens" which is a satirical song, directed towards the leaders in Irish politics and culture.
-Some of the people mentioned in the song include former Fianna Fáil leader Charles Haughey, at the time a Labour TD, later the party leader Ruairi Quinn, former Labour Party leader Dick Spring and Roger Casement, who was captured bringing German guns to Ireland for the 1916 Easter Rising.
+Some of the people mentioned in the song include Charles Haughey (former Fianna Fáil leader), Ruairi Quinn (at the time a Labour TD, later the party leader), Dick Spring (former Labour Party leader) and Roger Casement (who was captured bringing German guns to Ireland for the 1916 Easter Rising).
+English band Brotherly has a song called "DTs" on their album One Sweet Life.
+Fito Páez and Joaquín Sabina have a song called "Delirium Tremens" on their 1998 collaborative album, Enemigos Íntimos.